brandur/sorg/content/drafts/live-reload.md

-For the last couple weeks I've been making a few upgrades to the backend that generates this site ([previously][intrinsic], with an aim on rebuilding it to be faster, more stable, and more efficient.
-Over the years I've used [Hugo][hugo] for a few projects, and one of its features that I fell in love with is its live reloading.
-If you haven't seen this before, as a file changes and a build is triggered, an open web browser is notified of the connection and triggers a reload on the page.
+For the last couple weeks I've been making a few upgrades to the backend that generates this site ([previously][intrinsic]), with an aim on rebuilding it to be faster, more stable, and more efficient.
+The source is custom, and it'd accumulated enough cruft over the years through incremental augmentations to justify a facelift.

+I'd recently used I've used [Hugo][hugo] for a few projects, another static site generate well-known for being one of the first written in Go, and fell in love with one of its features: live reloading.
+If you haven't seen it before, as a file changes in development mode and a build is triggered, live reload signals any web browsers open to the site to reload.
 Here's a video of it in action:

 <figure>
   <p>